earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 On the *environment* page, ‌click on the *Add environment* button to add an environment.

-You can see that portainer supports Docker, Kubernetes and ACI environments.
+You can see that portainer supports Docker, Kubernetes, and ACI environments.
 Go ahead and click on the *Kubernetes box*  to a add and manage a Kubernetes environment and click on the *start wizard* button to continue.

 ![Adding Kubernetes environment](https://imgur.com/wwGx326)